05.12.2022 | Nikolay Valiotti

 Now you have a repository in BigQuery with data from Firebase; you can work with its different features and build custom reports for business insights.
 To do this, you can use two types of tools – on-premise or cloud.

-Let’s look at the first type, on-premise, and briefly describe how to deploy a tool like Metabase for data analysis (more on how to do this).
+Let’s look at the first type, on-premise, and briefly describe how to deploy a tool like Metabase for data analysis.
 Let’s deploy Metabase using Docker (for the example, it is assumed that Ubuntu 22.04 LTS is the working system):

 sudo docker pull metabase/metabase:latest